Alex-Vol-Amz/gradle-offline-dependencies-plugin/README.md

 * ```includePoms```:  Download pom.xml artifacts (default is ```true```)
 * ```includeIvyXmls```:  Download ivy.xml artifacts (default is ```true```)
 * ```includeBuildscriptDependencies```: Download dependencies defined in the ```buildscript``` section (default is ```true```).
 Buildscript dependencies need special handling.
 See __Handling Buildscript Dependencies__ below for details
-* ```configurations```: Project confgurations for which dependency artifacts should be downloaded (defaults to all project configurations)
+* ```configurations```: Project configurations for which dependency artifacts should be downloaded (defaults to all project configurations)
 * ```buildScriptConfigurations```: Buildscript configurations for which dependency artifacts should be downloaded (defaults to all  buildscript configurations)

 ## Handling Buildscript Dependencies

-The are two issues when it comes to buildscript dependencies.
+There are two issues when it comes to buildscript dependencies.
 Both stem from the fact that gradle applies the  `offline-dependencies` plugin only after the  `buildscript` block has been evaluated.

 The first issue is that you can not use the default `offlineRepositoryRoot` property within a buildscript block, the reason being that the `offline-dependencies` plugin hasn't had a chance to set the property by itself yet.